laurelayounis/talktometechnologyedits/README.md

 * Tips card: to offer tips on how to navigate the platform easily.

 * Personalization feature: that allows users to indicate their areas of specialty and specializations to help model the look and feel of their space or profile on the web app

+## How It's Made:

+**Tech used:** HTML, CSS, JavaScript

+ Created with HTML, CSS & Vanilla JS with the speech synth api
+ Will be refactored in React with a Node js backend

+## Optimizations

+Drag and drop features
+Create custom tile features
+Integrate ability to use with IM & phone calls
+Create user login so users can create their own custom boards

+## Lessons Learned:

+To provide the future features and capabilities we need for their users I need to rebuild / refactor the project in React.
+I also learned that different browsers interact with the speech api in various ways so the app needs to be cross browser tested.

 ## Setup